Exeter bus station: Facilities

 The bus station has a fully enclosed indoor waiting area with 12 stands.
-Each stand has automatic doors, seats and a display showing real time information accompanied by audio announcements.
+Each stand has automatic doors, seats and a display showing real time information accompanied by audio announcements and an in-person information point where passengers can acsess printed timetables of the bus services.
 Other facilities include cycle racks, disabled car parking spaces and public toilets.

 Archaeology

 In 2019, during redevelopment of the bus station, remains of a Roman fort were discovered.

 Services

-As of 1st Sep 2024, bus services in and out of Exeter Bus Station are as follows:
+Bus services in and out of Exeter bus station are as follows: